joaoofreitas/p2p/README.md

 The `cmd/p2p/main.go` file provides a simple CLI interface for testing and demonstration that includes both chat and file sharing capabilities.
 This can be adapted to other use cases by implementing custom message parsing and handling logic.

 The library exposes a generic BYTES channel via `MsgBytesMessage` for arbitrary binary protocols (HTTP-like, FTP-like, or fully custom).
-The CLI demonstrates one such protocol by implementing a simple file transfer on top of BYTES.
+The CLI demonstrates one such protocol by implementing a simple chunked file transfer on top of BYTES.

 ### Basic Usage